ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 This also applies to underlying technologies such as UTF-8 (see
 {{Section 10 of -utf8}}), the Unicode character set, and JSON.
-A characteristic of JSON that can lead to diverging results is the fact that JSON objects are unordered; therefore, the order in which results of a JSONPath query reflect the presence of JSON object members can vary with implementations.
+A characteristic of JSON that can lead to varying results is the fact that JSON objects are unordered; therefore, the order in which results of a JSONPath query reflect the presence of JSON object members can vary with implementations.